 When online agents first started, they never provided the in-person valuation service option.
-Of course, some online agents still don’t, instead they rely on the information you provide along with local market data to generate an valuation, and these online agents are generally cheaper.
+Of course, some online agents still don’t, instead they rely on the information you provide, along with local market data to generate a digital valuation report, and these online agents are generally cheaper.
 So you do have options regarding the level of service you want from your online agent, which will generally reflect on the price.
 Either way, whichever option you choose, it will be hell of a lot cheaper than the high-street alternative.

 Why choose emoov as your Online Agent?

 I got in touch with emoov directly, and asked them why I should use their service over every other online agent!

 Of course, I expected them to hype themselves up.
 But nonetheless, this is what they had to say…